-2.4 0 Operational Definitions ------- ------------- -------------
+2.4 Operational Definitions ----- ------------- -------------

 Variables Cyber Security Definition Reference [26] Cybersecurity protects internet-connected systems, including their hardware, software, and data, from cyber-attacks.
 This method prevents unauthorized access to data centers and other digital systems by individuals and companies.
-Supply Risk Chain The risk of harm or compromise posed by suppliers' supply networks, products, or services, as well as those of those suppliers.
-[27]
+Supply Risk [27]

-Digital Operations The idea of incorporating agility, intelligence, and automation into corporate processes to provide [28] - operational models that delight consumers and boost productivity is known as "digital operations."
+Digital Operations The idea of incorporating agility, intelligence, and automation into corporate processes to provide operational models that delight consumers and boost productivity is known as "digital operations" [28] operations."